January 2022 – December 2023

 Working for Newcastle 2010-16

-I secured and led eleven debates in Westminster Hall, such as on Housing in Newcastle.
-Westminster Hall is a smaller debating chamber in parliament for MPs to raise issues with Ministers.
-Topics of debates I have secured include north east council funding, the internet of things, health inequalities in the north east, transport in the north east and mitochondrial disease (which Newcastle University has been pioneering research).
+I secured and led eleven debates in Westminster Hall, including a debate on Housing in Newcastle.
+Topics of debates I have secured include North East council funding, the internet of things, health inequalities in the North East, transport in the North East and mitochondrial disease (which Newcastle University has been pioneering research).
 I have also secured several Adjournment Debates – short debates at the end of each parliamentary day.
 One such debate on the planned closure of the Richardson Eating Disorder Unit in Newcastle resulted in a Ministerial meeting which saved the unit – the only one in the region – from closure.

 School visit and discussion in Newcastle Central